-If Microsoft goes through with its plans, consumers could begin to see solid-state hard drives (SSD) instead, with the exception of dual-drive desktop PCs and gaming laptops, which require multiple types of storage, as Tom’s Hardware noted.
+If Microsoft goes through with its plans, consumers could begin to see solid-state hard drives (SSD) instead, with the exception of dual-drive desktop PCs and

 While Microsoft has declined to comment on the matter, the current trends indicate a complete market transition to SSD by 2023.
 Many PC makers already use SSD as their main storage option; however, it is still not a set standard, especially in emerging markets.